Conveniently located to serve the areas of New York, NY

 Solution: Breast reduction

-Smooth New York, a skin care and laser center, opened this week at the offices of Manhattan plastic surgeon Steven Wallach, at 1049 Fifth Avenue.
+Smooth New York, a skin care and laser center, opened this week at the offices of Manhattan plastic surgeon Steven Wallach, at 14 East 90th Street, Suite 1B in New York, NY 10128.
 Wallach will oversee all procedures, from BOTOX® injections to Broadband Light photo-rejuvenation therapy, in addition to his specialized practice in body contouring and facelifts.
 With this affiliation with Smooth New York, which will provide staff nurses, Wallach can perform treatments such as microlaser peels in his office.